KristopherKubicki/smartapp-circadian-daylight/README.md

 # Circadian Daylight
 Use your SmartThings Hub to sync your color changing lights with natural daylight hues

 This SmartApp synchronizes your color changing lights with local perceived color temperature of the sky throughout the day.
-This gives your environment a morenatural feel, with cooler whites during the midday and warmer tints near twilight and dawn.
+This gives your environment a more natural feel, with cooler whites during the midday and warmer tints near twilight and dawn.

 In addition, the SmartApp sets your lights to a nice cool white at 1% in "Sleep" mode, which is far brighter than starlight but won't reset your circadian rhythm or break down too much rhodopsin in your eyes.